jsenv/core/packages/test/README.md

 })
 ```

-# 2. Writing tests on Node.js
+# 2. Test for Node.js

 This section demonstrates how to write a test that will be executed in Node.js.